InterDigitalInc/CompressAI-Vision/README.md

 For testing VCM pipelines, various mAP measures (as in COCO or OpenImageV6 evaluation protocols) and datasets can be used, while the deep-learning CompressAI-based models are typically compared againts a well-known "anchor" pipeline, featuring a classical image/video codec, say, H266.

-In particular, CompressAI-Vision supports part of the Common Test Conditions defined by the Ad-hoc Group **MPEG VCM**, part of the ISO/MPEG working group 3, including standardized data/image sets (typically OpenImageV6 subsets), evaluation protocols (OpenImageV6) and anchor pipelines based on the compression using the state-of-the-art H.266/VCC codec.
+In particular, CompressAI-Vision supports part of the Common Test Conditions defined by the Ad-hoc Group **MPEG/VCM**, part of the ISO/MPEG working group 3, including standardized data/image sets (typically OpenImageV6 subsets), evaluation protocols (OpenImageV6) and anchor pipelines based on the compression using the state-of-the-art H.266/VCC codec.

 ## Features